peter-conalgo/freesurface/README.md

 "Free Surface" is an initiative designed to promote a free surface for individuals to realize their true potential.
-Corporate bureaucracy is becoming more and more totalitarian and socoialist in it's very structure.
+Corporate bureaucracy is becoming more and more totalitarian and socialist in it's very structure.

 ### What is the real motivation here?